-He joined Vieira de Almeida & Associados in 1998.
+He joined VdA in 1998.
 He is currently the partner in charge of the public law and health practice.
-In this capacity, he has been involved in several transactions and projects in the following sectors: health, telecoms, energy and natural gas, transport, water and waste.
+In this capacity, he has been involved in several transactions and projects in the following sectors: health, telecommunications, energy and natural gas, transport, water and waste.
 He has also been actively working in regulation and public procurement matters involving these sectors, and in establishing public-private partnerships.

-He is the author of various articles and publications on matters within his fields of expertise.
+Paulo is the author of various articles and publications on matters within his fields of expertise.